la2050/archive/_projects/2016/if-she-can-see-it-she-can-be-it-empowering-girls-creating-a-gender-balanced-media-landscape__1.md

   equality in media and inspire their participation in the field, enriching the Institute’s efforts to create more opportunities for female employment in the industry, as well as female-led projects, businesses, and arts establishments.
-project_image_2: 8697450355741-team90.jpg
-empty_column_1: ''
 organization_name: Geena Davis Institute on Gender in Media at Mount Saint Mary’s University
 organization_website: www.seejane.org
-organization_name_2: Geena Davis Institute on Gender in Media at Mount Saint Mary’s University
-organization_activity: >-
-  The Geena Davis Institute on Gender in Media is the only research-based organization working from within the entertainment industry to improve gender balance in media and empower women and girls.
-ein: ''

 ---